 Metropolitan's Strategic Infrastructure Resilience Plan (SIRP) is designed to support maintaining a robust conveyance and distribution system capable of absorbing shocks while continuing to operate and fully restore any potential service losses as quickly as possible.
 The plan addresses Metropolitan's ability to manage an event or risk as it unfolds in real-time.
 The plan covers the water and electric power systems owned and operated by Metropolitan.
 The SIRP is a framework that can be used for strategic planning over the next decade or more.
-The SIRP will be used to enhance and expand Metropolitan's organization-wide resilience program.
-The SIRP will be updated as necessary as the organization-wide resilience program is implemented and with more knowledge gained from resilience lessons learned over time.
+The SIRP will be used to enhance and expand Metropolitan's organization-wide resilience program is implemented and with more knowledge gained from resilience lessons learned over time.
 The SIRP addresses multi-hazard and is multidisciplinary.
 It provides a comprehensive and systematic approach to addressing the need to maintain services and restore any lost or reduced services to member agencies in a timely manner following an event.
 The timeliness of service restoration focuses on the member agencies' public health and safety needs and the regional socioeconomics related to water use.
 The SIRP looks at Metropolitan's dependencies on other systems and the interactions needed to reduce impacts from dependent systems.